Ceridan/databricks-tweak-extension/README.md

 ## Features list

 - Jobs are sorted in descending order by `Job ID` by default on the `Jobs` tab.
+- Restores the filter state on `Jobs` tab when you leave it and navigate back.
+For example jump to some job details and navigate back via `All Jobs` link there.

 ## How to build an extension